bilal-amjad-dev/aws-repository/02-vpc/01-vpc-lab.md

 but these things are needed:

 - attch igw with vpc
-- route table association with subnet
+- route table association with subnet (subet aur implied router ko aaps ma jorna)
 - add route 0.0.0.0/0:igw in route table